 30959 Frog Creek Rd, Vermillion, SD 57069

-The Art of Collaboration in Rivers, Wings & Sky
+The Art of Collaboration in Rivers, Wings & Sky and Other Works

 6715 State Hwy 27, Gordon, NE 69343

-Dakota Daughters: Lakota, Euro-American, African American (former Three Voices)
+Dakota Daughters: Lakota, Euro-American, African American (Chautauqua)

-Getting Started with Writing Fiction
+Getting Started Writing Fiction

-SB - Speakers Bureau Scholar SB* - Speakers Bureau Chautauqua Program Scholar
+SB* - Speakers Bureau Chautauqua Program Scholar